catamphetamine/imageboard/README.md

 * `latestCommentLengthLimit: number` — Same as `commentLengthLimit` but for `thread.latestComments`.

+* `sortByRating: boolean` — Set to `true` to sort threads by "rating".
+In that case, the imageboard configuration should also specify `getThreadsStats` URL template.

 ### `getThread({ boardId: string, threadId: number }, options: object?): Thread`

 Returns a [Thread](#thread).